CPR Hands Placement for Adults

 Additionally, it is important to practice these skills on a mannequin or other training device in order to ensure that they are able to correctly perform chest compressions with proper hand placement.

-Healthcare providers and responders can work together to ensure consistent and effective hand placement during CPR in emergency situations by following the same steps and procedures.
+Healthcare providers and responders must work together to ensure consistent and effective hand placement during CPR in emergency situations by following the same steps and procedures.
 This includes consulting with medical professionals before performing chest compressions on each patient, as well as regularly practicing proper hand placement and technique on a mannequin or other training device.

 Additionally, healthcare providers should provide clear instructions to responders regarding proper hand placement and technique, as well as provide feedback on their performance.
-By following these steps, healthcare providers and responders can ensure that they are consistently delivering high-quality chest compressions with proper hand placement in emergency situations.
+By following these steps, healthcare providers and responders ensure that they are consistently delivering high-quality chest compressions with proper hand placement in emergency situations.